adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

-**Conjecture:** Using a persistent constitution (total universe function) uniquely allows a cooperative to identify and prevent externalities and irreversible harms, for both displacement and welfare leverage.
+**Conjecture:** Using a adaptive constitution (total universe function) uniquely allows a cooperative to identify and prevent externalities and irreversible harms, for both displacement and welfare leverage.

 Since these constitutions are arbitrary, the coordinating beings can use them to define inviolable rights, since they control the entire universe, which should be defined as welfare-important ownerships that could be irreversibly destroyed.
 Ownership of irreversible qualities of our bodies and minds as well as certain types of natural resources obviously fall into this category.
 The optimality of this step again just piggy-backs on quadratic voting and Harberger auctions.